Harishhari0525/Harishhari0525/README.md

 ## 🚀 About Me

 Hey!
-I'm Harish, a professional Application Support Engineer by day, Vibe Coder by night, and a full-time <strike>meme</strike> tech enthusiast 24/7.
+I'm Harish, a professional Software Engineer by day, Vibe Coder by night, and a full-time <strike>meme</strike> tech enthusiast 24/7.

 When I'm not fighting production fires or explaining to users that "turning it off and on again" is a legitimate troubleshooting step, I'm usually: